 Move the unit ventilator to the correct location.
-Refer to Table 2 on page 7 for approximate shipping weights.
+See Table 2 on page 7 for approximate shipping weights.

-If the unit packaging has already been removed, carefully remove unit ventilator from wood skid (Figure 72 through Figure 73).
+If the unit packaging has already been removed, carefully remove unit ventilator from wood skid (Figure 72).
 Be sure to properly dispose of the skid in accordance with local recycling rules and guidelines.